Registering for Classes

-Learn about the process of registration, and find tools that help you choose classes to fit your needs.
+Learn to register and find tools that help you choose classes.

 Need a calendar?
 We’ve got you covered.

-If you’re trying to figure out how to get in a required class for your major or onto a waitlist, here are the answers.
+Find out how to get in a required class for your major or onto a waitlist.

 Prerequisites and Corequisites